-For months I’d known the link between Bristol and my health, but it felt too absurd to be real.
-It felt ridiculous to be even consider that I was allergic to Bristol.
-I’d travelled to hundreds of cities over my five years of travel and never once been allergic to a place; never had this reaction before.
+For months I’d known there was a link between Bristol and my health, but it felt too absurd to be real.
+It felt ridiculous to be even consider that I was allergic to a city.
+I’d travelled to hundreds of places over my five years of travel and never once been allergic to a city; never had this reaction before.

-I wasn’t allergic to Bristol, though.
+I wasn’t allergic to Bristol, it turned out.
 I was reacting to something in my apartment.

 When I left Bristol, I felt better — I already knew that.
 But I also tended to experience fewer symptoms during summer than winter.
 During warmer months, when I would have every window and door in my apartment open?
 I would feel slightly better.
 In winter, when I’d shut myself up away from the cold?
-That’s when I’d find myself dealing with more and more health issues.
+That’s when I’d find myself dealing with mounting health issues.

 I didn’t know what to do next.

 I was part-way through a year-long lease, so moving out wasn’t an option.